-The Rosenblum Cos. is the first commercial property to feature Ecovative’s unique MycoBoard and MycoFoam wall tiles, incorporating large scale arrangements of “Weave Tile” designed by Harry Allen of Harry Allen Design NYC in the main lobbies of all three buildings at Great Oaks Office Park, as well as “Sinewave” designed by Ken Lush of Ecovative, and brightly colored, whimsical “QuarterTurns” designed by Jeff Betts, also of Ecovative, in newly renovated tenant lounges.
+The Rosenblum Cos. is the first commercial property owner to feature Ecovative’s unique MycoBoard and MycoFoam wall tiles, incorporating large scale arrangements of “Weave Tile” designed by Harry Allen of Harry Allen Design NYC in the main lobbies of all three buildings at Great Oaks Office Park, as well as “Sinewave” designed by Ken Lush of Ecovative, and brightly colored, whimsical “QuarterTurns” designed by Jeff Betts, also of Ecovative, in newly renovated tenant lounges.

 “Ecovative’s wall tiles are better for our tenants and the environment, because they’re made from natural, formaldehyde-free materials,” said Seth Rosenblum, CEO of The Rosenblum Companies.
 “Yet, they are also functional, economical, and attractive, thereby contributing to the overall quality of our buildings.”